ALavault/alavault.github.io/_posts/2020-06-02-music_tuto_2_rhythm.md

 It can go up to 1/64 and 4 whole.
 But these tend to be extremes.

+#### Dotted values

+Adding a dot next to a note indicates its duration is increased by half of its original (or +50% longer)

+For a quarter note, it is notated ♩. : in this case, the note is 1/4 + 50% * 1/4 = 3/8 i.e. it is worth 3 1/8 notes.

+*Exercice : * Derive the values of dotted notes for the 1/8th and 1/2 notes.

 #### 2.3.2 Non-binary subdivisions

 As stated above, we can of course create non binary subdivions.
 The most common is a ternary subdivision.